gatariee/gocheck/README.md

 # GoCheck

+GoCheck extends the capabilities of Matterpreter's [DefenderCheck](https://github.com/matterpreter/DefenderCheck) by introducing concurrency, better performance and (limited) integration with enterprise antivirus solutions.
+See: [External Scanners)(#external-scanners)

-GoCheck a blazingly fast™ alternative to Matterpreter's [DefenderCheck](https://github.com/matterpreter/DefenderCheck) which identifies the exact bytes that Windows Defender AV by feeding byte slices to `MpCmdRun.exe`
+GoCheck an alternative to Matterpreter's [DefenderCheck](https://github.com/matterpreter/DefenderCheck) which identifies the exact bytes that Windows Defender AV by feeding byte slices to `MpCmdRun.exe`

 I also wrote a blog post showcasing this project: [Identifying Malicious Bytes in Malware](https://gatari.dev/posts/identifying-malicious-bytes-in-malware/)